Blue Heelers: episode guide

 Episode 3.20 (106)

 Adam succumbs to the stress of the job when he and Nick discover the body of a teenage boy who died during a drunken dare.
-Chris' summary dismissal of her cellarman results in the rest of her staff at the pub going on strike.
+Following Chris' summary dismissal of her cellarman after complaints to the police of selling to minors, the rest of her staff at the pub go on strike.
+Nick runs in the election for the Police Association.

-Guest Starring: Anne Phelan as Jeannie O'Dwyer, Stewart Faichney as Snowy White, Hayden Dingle as Shane, Stuart Baker as Richo, Sophie Lampel as Hayley, Chris Bidlo as Delivery Driver, Maree Mulcahy as Shane's mum, Douglas Lukic as Teenager 1, Laura Fitzpatrick as Teenager 2, Joseph Sessa as Teenager 3, Elise Hearst as Teenager 4, Nicholas Jones as Teenager 5, Warwick Sadler as Dead teenager
+Guest Starring: Anne Phelan as Jeannie O'Dwyer, Stewart Faichney as Snowy White, Hayden Dingle as Shane, Stuart Baker as Richo, Sophie Lampel as Hayley, Chris Bidlo as Delivery Driver, Maree Mulcahy as Shane's mum, Douglas Lukic as Teenager 1, Laura Fitzpatrick as Teenager 2, Joseph Sessa as Teenager 3, Elise Hearst as Teenager 4, Nicholas Jones as Teenager 5, Warwick Sadler as Dead teenager, Axl Taylor as Len The Barman [uncredited]

 The Kremin Factor